kognetiks/kognetiks-chatbot/README.md

 # Kognetiks Chatbot for WordPress

-The **Kognetiks Chatbot for WordPress** plugin project is centered around revolutionizing digital interactions on WordPress websites looking to incorporate Artificial Intelligent products such as those powered by OpenAI.
+The **Kognetiks Chatbot for WordPress** plugin project is centered around revolutionizing digital interactions on WordPress websites looking to incorporate Artificial Intelligent products such as those powered by OpenAI, NVIDIA, and Anthropic (release date TBD).
 The plugin is designed to enhance visitor engagement through intelligent and interactive conversational experiences, leveraging advanced AI technology for customer support and other conversational applications on WordPress sites.
 This project aims to make cutting-edge AI accessible and functional within the WordPress ecosystem.

 ## Documentation